NextGenSec-Github/Coding/Projects/Interacting & Building APIs/What Is an API.md

 - **Analogy:** Think of an API as a waiter taking orders in a restaurant.
 It acts as an intermediary, facilitating communication between different entities (applications or systems).

+- **Example:** When you use a weather app on your phone to get the current temperature, the app sends a request to a weather API, which then returns the relevant data.

 ## How APIs Work

 ### Request-Response Mechanism: